 When I was in High School there was a saying, ‘Think Globally.
-Act Locally.‘ The saying came about because people, specifically doers of good works, were overwhelmed amongst a sea of global issues.
+Act Locally.‘ The saying came about because people, specifically doers of good works, were overwhelmed among a sea of global issues.

 To increase effectiveness and move a new generation to action, the saying was a reminder to start first with issues we see out our front door.